microservicekit/consul/website/source/api/acl/tokens.html.md

    role.
 With the RoleLink, tokens can be linked to roles either by the role name or by the role ID.
 When roles are linked by name they will be internally resolved to the role ID.
 With linking tokens internally by IDs, Consul enables role renaming without breaking tokens.
+Added on Consul 1.5.0.

 ~> TODO:where is the best place to mention RoleLink.BoundName?

 - `ServiceIdentities` `(array<ServiceIdentity>)` - The list of service
   identities that should be applied to the token.
+Added on Consul 1.5.0.

   - `ServiceName` `(string: <required>)` - The name of the service.